-As you enter the Humayun’s Tomb Complex from the ticket counter, on the right is Kotla Isa Khan Niazi, oldest planned garden Tomb in India.
+As you enter the Humayun’s Tomb Complex from the ticket counter, on the right is Kotla Isa Khan Niazi, the oldest planned garden Tomb in India.
 It is an octagonal tomb with an octagonal boundary wall.
 The single entry/exit toward North is accessed via a flight of stairs.
-To west is the 3 domed Mosque on the high platform.
-Right outside mosque, on the platform, is a well meant for ablution.
+To the west is the 3 domed Mosque on the high platform.
+Right outside the mosque, on the platform, is a well-meant for ablution.

-The compound is closed for public as ASI uses it to store material used to maintain the lawns.
+The compound is closed for the public as ASI uses it to store material used to maintain the lawns.
 It also has a small mosque with graves built with grey stone.
-In the South East corner of lawns, is situated Barber’s Tomb.
+In the southeast corner of the lawns, is situated Barber’s Tomb.
 People say that he was the loyal barber of Humayun.
 However, it cannot be said with 100% surety that he was the same person.
 The Barber’s Tomb contains two graves, probably of a barber and his wife.

 Towards north and east, we have beautiful pavilions, one touching the Yamuna.
-Other having a huge well which might have had a Persian wheel in past to lift water.
+Other having a huge well that might have had a Persian wheel in the past to lift water.
 And circulate for the garden fountains.
-Garden of Humayun’s Tomb has an earliest reference of water harvesting in Delhi.
+Garden of Humayun’s Tomb has the earliest reference to water harvesting in Delhi.

-The main tomb was constructed to be the graveyard of Taimur family.
-In the centre, rests emperor Humayun, son of Babur.
-The tomb is reached via four flight of stairs on each side.
+The main tomb was constructed to be the graveyard of the Taimur family.
+In the center, rests emperor Humayun, son of Babur.
+The tomb is reached via four flights of stairs on each side.
 The high platform has numerous rooms on the lower level.
 The upper level has the main tomb with 5 chambers.
-Central chamber has the grave of Humayun alone.
+The central chamber has the grave of Humayun alone.
 While other 4 chambers have several other family members of Humayun, including his wives and daughters.
 As the chambers got full, the outer courtyard was used to bury the Mughal royalty.
 While the grave of Humayun is situated inside the crypt below the main grave, the cenotaph is one of the most beautifully decorated.